Brain Computer Interface for Spinal Cord Injury

 These systems may have a relatively long road until they are mainstream, but it might not be as long as you think.

-If you were ever afraid of the government and big corporations putting “chips” in your brain, now is the time to break out your aluminum tin-foil hat.
+If you were ever afraid of the government putting “chips” in your brain, you can put your tin foil hat away because you know Medicaid would never cover it.

 We can all use a reminder to learn something new from time to time.
 It may sound daunting to stretch outside your cognitive comfort zone, but once you do, the lifelong learner in you will find the excitement.